 We typically have 5-12 families attend any given pop-up.
-However, occasionally we are surprised (sometimes it's an intimate group of 2-3 families, but Merida, Mexico, had a whopping 28 attending families)!
+However, occasionally we are surprised (sometimes it's an intimate group of 2-3 families, but Merida, Penang, and London had 25+ attending families)!
 Both small and large groups have their advantages... but regardless of group size, there is always time to foster new friendships and explore together.

 What's the best age for attending children?

 There is no best age... there are many perfect ages!
-We've welcomed children from 3 months old to 17 years old into our events.
+We've welcomed children from infanthood through 18 years old into our events.
 Your children will fit in no matter their age because worldschooled kids tend to connect with each other across age 'boundaries'...it's really beautiful to see them naturally play in multi-age groups.

-Additionally, our gatherings are designed with everyone in mind... museums, playgrounds, nature walks, food carts... and the itineraries are flexible.
+Additionally, our gatherings are designed with everyone in mind... museums, playgrounds, nature walks, food carts, coffee in the square... and the itineraries are flexible.
 If your family needs a break (a morning to sleep in, an afternoon nap, or a full day off), that's perfectly acceptable.
 You absolutely can adapt our schedule for your children at any age.

 NOTE: Our activities are family-oriented and we do not provide babysitting or educational classes for children (though obviously there are plenty of opportunities for learning).
 These are events for the whole family to enjoy together.